rawphp/RawRouter/README.md

 #### 18-09-2014
 - Added `loadView()` method to Controller which can load html templates
 - Added LEController that extends Controller and provides languages features.
 It can load different language translations required for use in html templates.
+- Updated to work with the latest rawphp/rawbase package.

 #### 17-09-2014
 - Updated to work with the latest rawphp/rawbase package.